 Zapier

-Massive integration ecosystem: Zapier connects with over 8,000 apps, so your AI agent can interact with nearly any tool your business uses — unmatched in the industry.
+Massive integration ecosystem: Zapier connects with over 8,000 apps, so your AI agent can interact with nearly any tool your business uses.
+This is unmatched in the industry.

-Mature product and platform: Zapier has a reputation for dependable execution of workflows and extensive documentation + community support.
+Mature product and platform: Zapier has a reputation for dependable execution of workflows, extensive documentation, and a lot of community support.

-Extensive template library: Thousands of pre-built Zap templates (including many with AI) to get you started quickly.
+Extensive template library: Thousands of pre-built Zap templates (including many with AI) can help get you started quickly.

-Expanding AI toolkit: Now offers dedicated AI Agents, Chatbots, Canvas, and MCP support alongside its core automation platform.
+Expanding AI toolkit: Zapier now offers dedicated AI Agents, Chatbots, Canvas, and MCP support alongside its core automation platform.

 Free Tier: Yes – 100 tasks/month with two-step Zaps, plus Tables, Forms, and Zapier MCP included.